eea/eea.progressbar/eea/progressbar/README.txt

 1. Go to *ZMI > portal_workflows > Contents Tab* and select your workflow
 2. Click on *Progress monitoring Tab* and update *% done* for each state
-3. Go to Portal > Manage portlets and add a Progress monitoring portlet
+3. Go to Portal > Manage portlets and add a Progress bar portlet

 Authors
 =======